 But when the phones stop ringing at the end of the day, Reindl doesn't leave behind her office's mission to serve.
-This time of year, she is apt to be shopping after work, picking up sippy cups, arts and crafts supplies, diapers, and other baby and children's gear.
-Reindl isn't buying for her own family -- her children range in age from middle school to a recent WCU graduate.
-Instead, she is buying items needed and desired for children in foster care.
+Last month, she often went shopping after work, picking up sippy cups, arts and crafts supplies, diapers, and other baby and children's gear.
+Reindl wasn't buying for her own family -- her children range in age from middle school to a recent WCU graduate.
+Instead, she was buying items needed and desired for children in foster care.

-Reindl spearheads an interoffice effort to make the holidays brighter for local children who are in foster care under the auspices of Bethany Christian Services.
-This season, Reindl and employees from Finance, Budget and Business Services, Student Affairs (including her own office) and the Academic Development Program met the "needs and wishes" of 30 children.
+Reindl spearheads an annual interoffice effort to make the holidays brighter for local children who are in foster care under the auspices of Bethany Christian Services.
+Reindl and employees from Finance, Budget and Business Services, Student Affairs (including her own office) and the Academic Development Program met the "needs and wishes" of 30 children during the recent holiday season.